leomonta/PSC/README.md

 A simple client-server encrypted chat built on top TCP for personal use and small groups

-## The Communication is based on a binary custom protol described here
+## The Communication is based on a binary custom protocol described here

 ### General requirements